 The ‘why’ for Limit Breaker is: to give introverts a voice, one that’s authentic, true to their natural instincts and serves their wellbeing and empowerment.
-This ‘why’, which is present on our mission page, underlines our whole ethos, from the articles we publish, right down to the subscription boxes we sell and the free Facebook Group we run.
+This ‘why’, which is present on our mission page, underlines our whole ethos, from the articles we publish, right down to the free Facebook Group we run.

 Ask your customers/audience what they want

 Creating an avatar or persona for your ideal customer simply doesn’t work like it used to.
 People are complex beings with a variety of wants and needs which most of the time, aren’t predictable.

 You may have a niche in mind for your business (which is great), but the people within that niche may be harder to define than you realise.

 The simplest way to understand what your audience really want in terms of value is to ask them.
 Trust me when I say that it will make your life easier down the line.
 By asking, you can truly create products, services and content that your customer actually wants.

 Here’s the catch: asking with surveys, lengthy emails and mass-social media posts probably won’t work.
 Most people hold the belief that businesses should know what their customers want, so here are a few tricks I’ve used to delve deeper into what my audience truly want:

 - Directly email or message them – don’t send one mass generic email, most people can tell it’s not personal and probably won’t respond.
 But if you send a select number of personal emails to your subscribers or messages to your social followers you’ll get much better results.
 Keep it casual, thank them for supporting you and simply ask them what they need.
 In this way, you’re showing that you realise your customer is an actual person and not just a number on your list.